orbbec/OrbbecSDK-dev/docs/api/features_not_available_at_v2.x.x.md

 The recording and playback function is temporarily unavaiable and will soon be redesigned and released in a future version of OrbbecSDK v2.x.

-## Firmware upgrade and OrbbecViewer OTA function

-The firmware upgrade function is temporarily unavaiable and will soon be redesigned and released in a future version of OrbbecSDK v2.x.
-Current users need to use OrbbecSDK v1.x and tools based on OrbbecSDK v1.x to upgrade the firmware.